transloadit/uppy/website/src/docs/transloadit.md

 })
 ```

-In order for this to work, the upload plugin must assign a publically accessible `uploadURL` property to the uploaded file object.
+For this to work, the upload plugin must assign a publically accessible `uploadURL` property to the uploaded file object.
 The Tus and S3 plugins both do this automatically.
 For the XHRUpload plugin, you may have to specify a custom `getResponseData` function.

 ### `alwaysRunAssembly`